Pets Located is an online resource designed specifically to automatically and proactively reunite missing pets with their owners.

 Be sure to get your pets microchipped in case they go missing in future.
 We are able to offer this service for £10 for one pet and £15 for two pets.
 Please contact 0300 999 7321 for more info or to make an appt.

-If you have exhausted all of the above or have information that the RSPCA may have picked up your animal, call the cruelty and advice line 0300 1234 999 (between 7am and 10pm, seven days a week).
+If you have exhausted all of the above or have information that the RSPCA may have picked up your animal, please call the National Cruelty and Help Line 0300 1234 999 (between 7am and 10pm, seven days a week).

 If you find a stray dog

 Collecting stray dogs is the responsibility of your local council, so please call their Dog Warden services direct.
 Unfortunately, the RSPCA cannot collect healthy stray dogs and we cannot accept stray dogs at the Animal Centre.